RomainSepulchre/DOTS-ECS_Experiments/Notes/Components.md

 [Transform in entities documentation](https://docs.unity3d.com/Packages/com.unity.entities@1.2/manual/transforms-concepts.html)

 `LocalTransform` is the main standard component that represent the transform of an entity.
+It represent the entity relative position, rotation and scale.

 ### Create a transform hierarchy